I decided to give up worrying what people thought of me a long time ago, but thought I should perhaps elaborate why.

 From a very early age, we tend to worry about what other people think, so much so that we adapt and conform so that others will accept us.
 We adapt to fit around family; the community and our friends.
 As a child that is exactly how I lived.

 I conformed because I had no choice and because I had to fit into my life because of Cerebral Palsy.
-In the 1960s being a non-conformist wasn’t an option for the majority of us.
+In the 1960s being a non-conformist wasn’t an option for many of us.
 It was always accepted that we would conform.
 The difficulties around being ostracised wasn’t an option either, so there was no choice, but by doing so we let go of our own identities and kept our lives in check with friends, family and the wider community.

 Around the time I left home I began to question my conformity.
 Not only did I hate the fact that others assumed I would conform to their choices, I hated the fact that I was being taken advantage of, because of my too pleasing nature.
 Everyone knew I would conform therefore they didn’t have to think about how they asked, I would just fall into line.
 Looking back, I spent too much of my time falling into line.